Marketing Maturity: Breaking silos

 But what exactly is marketing?

 According to the article “Traditional or digital marketing?
 Why not a mix?” by HEC Montréal, it’s a “form of marketing that has developed strongly over the last century.
-It involves the use of standard techniques to make contact with consumers and promote a company’s service or product.
-In other words, it’s conventional marketing as opposed to digital marketing.
+It involves using standard techniques to contact consumers and promote a company’s service or product.
+In other words, it’s conventional marketing instead of digital marketing.

 Let’s take a concrete example to illustrate this concept.

-A former customer, a 125 employee high-tech B2B SME with an excellent reputation, was losing market share to a competitor.
+A former customer, a 125-employee high-tech B2B SME with an excellent reputation, was losing market share to a competitor.
 During a co-creation workshop, by mapping their customer’s buying process with the technical, marketing, sales, customer service, and communications teams, they realized for the first time the impact of each department on the others and, ultimately, on their ability to serve the customer effectively.
-As a result of this exercise, they saw the customer experience as a team effort, which radically changed the way they worked.
+As a result of this exercise, they saw the customer experience as a team effort, radically changing how they worked.

 Marketing is too important to be left to the marketing function alone – everyone has to be involved” HBR